Patients want digital follow-up

 – The proportion who regularly reported their health data was impressively high, says Thomassen.

-In the group that received remote monitoring, the patients reported an average of 88 percent of the time.
-In the group with patient-directed follow-up, the proportion who reported was 83 per cent.
+In the group that received digital home follow-up, patients reported on average 88 percent of the times.
+In the group with patient-directed follow-up, the proportion reporting was 83 percent.

 Personalized follow-up and disease management

-- The findings indicate that patients with this type of disease are both willing and able to use digital solutions to monitor their condition.
-We believe that, in the long term, this can contribute to increased coping with the disease and a more personalized follow-up, emphasizes Thomassen.
+– The findings indicate that patients with this type of disease are both willing and able to use digital solutions to follow up on their condition.
+We believe that this can ultimately contribute to increased coping with the disease and more personalized follow-up, emphasizes Thomassen.

-The study showed that there were no clear connections between the patients' background or state of health and how often they reported health information.
+The study showed that there were no clear connections between the patients' background or health status and how often they reported health information.

-- In other words, it doesn't matter whether you are young or old - most patients followed up well, regardless, says Thomassen.
+– In other words, it doesn't matter if you are young or old – most patients followed up well, regardless, says Thomassen.

-He further says that this indicates that remote monitoring can be feasible for a broadly composed patient group.
-It is nevertheless worth noting that all the patients in this study were well treated with little discomfort at the start of the study, but that we do not know whether such remote monitoring is suitable for those with a lot of discomfort from the disease, he emphasizes.
+He further says that this suggests that digital home monitoring may be feasible for a broad patient group.
+It is nevertheless worth noting that all patients in this study were well treated with little discomfort at the start of the study, but that we do not know whether such monitoring is suitable for those with a lot of discomfort from the disease, he emphasizes.

 New insights into the use of digital health technology

-The results from the study contribute to increasing the understanding of how digital technology can become part of the treatment and follow-up of chronic diseases, such as axial spondyloarthritis.
+The results from the study help increase understanding of how digital technology can become part of the treatment and follow-up of chronic diseases, such as axial spondyloarthritis.

-Thomassen hopes that these findings can contribute to a better design of digital remote monitoring and that this type of follow-up will be used more in the health services.
+Thomassen hopes that these findings can contribute to better design of digital home follow-up and that this type of follow-up is used more in health services.

 – I encourage more research to find out the long-term effects of such treatment, says Emil K. Thomassen.